dendi239/algorithms-data-structures/graphs/README.md

 use `array`, `vector`, or `unordered_set`.
 For now, `unordered_set` is used, but I need to provide extension point for user to provide desired data structure such as `std::vector` to reduce `unordered_set`'s overhead.
-But for now, there's no such extension point, so we might need you to make `NodeType` hashable.
+But for now, there's no such extension point, so we might need you to make `Vertex` hashable.

 ### Visitor